DataDog/documentation/content/en/security/cspm/frameworks_and_benchmarks.md

 View a high-level overview of your compliance posture for each framework on the CSPM [Overview][20] page.

-- **Framework Overview**: A detailed compliance report that gives you insight into which controls are failing in your environment, along with additional details about the misconfigured resources.
+- **Framework Overview**: A detailed compliance report that gives you insight into which rules are failing in your environment, along with details about the misconfigured resources.
 - **Explore Resources**: A filtered view of the **Findings** page that shows resources with findings for the selected framework.
 - **Configure Rules**: Customize how your environment is scanned and set notification targets by modifying the detection rules for each framework.

 {{< img src="security/cspm/frameworks_and_benchmarks/compliance-reports-overview.png" alt="View a high-level overview of your compliance posture on the overview page" style="width:100%;">}}

+## View a detailed compliance report

-## Compliance reports
+Compliance reports give you

-At the top of the report
+insight into which controls are failing in your environment, along with details about the misconfigured resources. all rules associated with a framework how they score against different framework requirements and rules. most critical rules that require immediate attention

-The summary at the top of the report provides a

-such as the number of rules with Pass/Fail findings, the top three high-severity rule failures, and a detailed rules breakdown that shows the percentage of rules with Fail findings for each severity, as well as the number of impacted resources.
+The summary at the top of the report shows the number of rules with Pass/Fail findings, the top three high-severity rule failures, and a detailed breakdown of the rules based on severity.
 You can also explore your past posture with the time selector, and download a PDF copy of the report.

-**TASKS**

-Access/view compliance reports on CSPM homepage
-- Framework "report" overview
-    - Explore past posture with time picker
-    - Export to PDF
-    - Top 3 high severity rule failures
-    - Rules breakdown
-    - Rules listed.
-Click on one rule to see a full breakdown of resources.
-- Explore resources (?)
-- Configure rules for a given framework

 {{< img src="security/cspm/frameworks_and_benchmarks/report-2.png" alt="Set a findings time window using the dropdown" style="width:100%;">}}

-placeholder sentence.
+Select a rule to view details about the misconfigured resources, the rule description, its framework or industry benchmark mapping, and suggested remediation steps.

-{{< img src="security/cspm/frameworks_and_benchmarks/failed-finding.png" alt="Set a findings time window using the dropdown" style="width:80%;">}}
+{{< img src="security/cspm/frameworks_and_benchmarks/failed-finding.png" alt="Set a findings time window using the dropdown" style="width:75%;">}}

 ## Further reading